Kotlin/kotlinx-kover/kover-gradle-plugin/docs/configuring.md

 All units are grouped into one or more groups.
 Based on amount of the executed and non-executed code units, one number (coverage value) will be calculated for each group using the aggregation function.

-Type `MetricType` determines for which types of units the coverage will be measured.
+Type `CoverageUnit` determines for which types of units the coverage will be measured.
 It is:
  - `LINE`
  - `INSTRUCTION`